A Declaration Of The Rights Of Magicians By H.G. Parry

-I have, actually set a percentage.
+I have, actually set a goal.
 I will NOT mention any specific events, reveals etc. past 100 pages.
 Those are all safe.
-Generalities that are not spoilery, of course I will speak to because that’s how I have always review books.
+Generalities that are not spoilery, of course, I will speak to because that’s how I have always review books.
 But I don’t deal in spoilers and will continue not to.
 So, in order to abide by these two principals.
 I will provide the summary.

 Buddy Reads Co-Hosting With Becky @CrookBooks

 I quit.
 I give and wave the white flag.
 Apparently, for whatever reason, Becky is not yet sick of me.
 I don’t have an explanation for it.
 We just keep finding books to read together.
-Forest of Souls is next.
-Forest of Souls is next.
-With Witches Steeped In Gold and, I think Gilded Ones, we already have buddy reads for next year?!
+Forest of Souls is next with Witches Steeped In Gold and, I think Gilded Ones as buddy reads for next year?!
 Maybe I’m imagining that, but I don’t think so.
 At this point I figure she’s just co-hosting my site.
 So, there’s that.
 You know.
 Like a podcast.
 Co-hosting, with Becky.
 And so welcome to Becky co-hosting my read and review of A Declaration of the Rights of Magicians by H.G.
 Parry (her review is linked above).
 And it is a good thing to have a co-host because you know me…